-The CASL organizational structure (see chart) has proven to accommodate necessary program priority changes and risk management actions during CASL’s lifetime, yet possesses a primary structure that is stable and functional.
+The CASL organizational structure (see chart) has proven to accommodate necessary program priority changes and risk management actions during CASL’s lifetime, yet possess a primary structure that is stable and functional.
 Major features include:

-- Strong science, engineering, applications, and design leadership
+- Strong science, engineering, applications, and design leadership;

-- Well-informed and timely decision-making and program integration
+- Well-informed and timely decision making and program integration;

-- Independent oversight and review via an external Board of Directors which advises on annual performance goals, tactical and strategic plans, and performance metrics
+- Independent oversight and review via an external Board of Directors, which advises on annual performance goals, tactical and strategic plans, and performance metrics;

 - Robust technology transfer and partnerships office to ensure efficient, widespread industrial engagement and coordinated management of intellectual property, ensuring that CASL discoveries and VERA will be translated rapidly to commercial applications.